 Conclusion!

-Customer development is the process or framework that companies can adopt to find out about the feasibility of their products or services.
+Customer development is the process or framework that companies can adopt to find out about the feasibility of their products or services for scalable business models.
 It ensures that the products target the actual problems of the customers.

 So, with the help of the customer development process, a business model will be able to draft a strategy to test its hypotheses as well as assumptions to optimize the lead generation and conversion of a product or service.